versus/gemini-memory-bank/README.md

 This is not just a set of prompts, but a complete **cognitive architecture** for the Gemini AI assistant, designed to manage the full software development lifecycle.
 It transforms the AI from a simple executor into a proactive project partner.

+## Version

+The current version of the framework is defined in `manifest.json`.

 ## Quick Start: Integrating Into Your Project

 This guide will help you add `gemini-memory-bank` to your new or existing project.